 7. Life does not have to be dull, even without oil, sugar, or even salt.
 Experiment with different spices, which help enliven digestive fire and aid regular elimination.
 Use these spices in detox-friendly soups, oil-free salad dressings, and dips.

 8. I take triphala at night to help remove toxic ama that has accumulated in body tissues.
 Triphala also specifically cleanses the digestive tract.
 In fact, it is said to be a rejuvenator for the digestion.
 Besides that, even on non-detox days, I take nettle leaf in my water- this helps to flush out toxins, and is especially helpful during seasonal changes.
+One other product I use regularly, and not only while detoxing, is detox water drops from Sakara.
+It has chlorophyll in it, which helps with digestion, gut health, and liver function.
+AND, surprisingly, it tastes quite good?!
+You might also consider a supplement like Hum Daily Cleanse or Flatter Me during your detox days.

 9. When to eat matters.
 These days I’m struggling with this, because I LOVE my solitude, eating calmly, on my own, without my cute toddler making me shove food in my mouth!
 So I have developed the habit of eating late at night after everyone goes to sleep.
 I know it’s hard, and occasional late-night-eating is not horrible, but let’s do our best to not make this a habit.
 This is important because after 10 pm is when the liver is actively detoxifying and preparing the body for the next day.
 Late meals and late nights disturb this cycle and compromise the body’s ability to detox efficiently.
 When it happens day after day for years, the liver can become congested and the body can build toxicity levels in the fat throughout the body.